AtlasOfLivingAustralia/atlas-index/search-ui/README.md

 This file is constructed by the `generateBuildInfo.js` script and using `./public/speciesGroups.json`.
 This is done during the dev and build scripts.
 It is used by the UI to be able to display the species group hierarchy.

+### ./src/config/featuredPages.json

+This file contains the configuration for the featured pages that appear on the search page, before searching.
+Each entry has the following properties:
+- `title`: The title that appears on the card.
+- `description`: The description that appears on the card.
+- `imageUrl`: The image that appears on the card.
+Must be hosted externally to the application.
+- `linkUrl`: The URL that the card opens.